Systemic lupus erythematosus is an autoimmune condition that results from a malfunctioning immune system.

 Women in their child-bearing years are most likely to develop lupus.
 However lupus can affect men, children and older people.

-Certain ethnic groups are also more likely to develop lupus, such as African-American women and Asians.
+Certain ethnic groups are also more likely to develop lupus, such as those of Afro-Caribbean and Asian ancestry.

 The symptoms of lupus can vary and may include:

 It’s unlikely that one person will experience all of these symptoms.
 At times the symptoms you experience as a result of your lupus (e.g. rash, pain, fatigue) will become more intense.
 This is called a flare.
 Flares are unpredictable and can seem to come out of nowhere.
 They’re often triggered by stress and exposure to ultraviolet light.

 Lupus is a difficult condition to diagnose.
 There’s no single medical test that will diagnose lupus.